Skip to content Skip to main navigation Report an accessibility issue

 Office of Investigation & Resolution

-The Office of Investigation & Resolution (OIR) generally investigates reports of violations of the following policies when the Respondent is affiliated with UTK (including the Institute of Agriculture and UT Space Institute), the UT System Administration, or the UT Institute for Public Service, and the Respondent is subject to the university policy at issue:
+The Office of Investigation & Resolution (OIR) generally investigates reports of violations of the following policies when the Respondent is affiliated with UTK (including the Institute of Agriculture and UT Space Institute) and the UT Institute for Public Service, and the Respondent is subject to the university policy at issue:

 Office of Title IX